 Pamela has over 15 years’ experience in international project management and training particularly in the not-for-profit and education sectors as well as EU funded projects.
 She holds a B.A.
 (Hons) in Philosophy and Political Science, an M. Phil in International Peace Studies, and is a qualified project manager.
 Her interest areas include education and training, science outreach, and plant-based proteins.

 Olga is a Senior Project Manager at ERINN and a specialist in research funding and impact, project management, and research knowledge transfer.
 Olga supports the development and review of numerous research proposals on multiple topics, and often leads on communications, dissemination and exploitation in EU projects.
 Olga has over 14 years’ professional experience in Irish and European RD&I with extensive experience in Horizon Europe, H2020 and FP7.
-Areas she has covered include Digital, Industry, Sustainable Economies and Societies including telecommunications, network systems, data security, sensing, internet of things, electronics, manufacturing, nanotechnology, materials, metrology, Industry4.0, and water technologies (membranes, sensing, wastewater, LCA) with a particular focus on the environment (energy efficiency, water treatment, reduced waste, zero-defect manufacturing, durable materials).
+Areas she has covered include Digital, Industry, Sustainable Economies and Societies including telecommunications, network systems, data security, internet of things, electronics, manufacturing, nanotechnology, materials, metrology, Industry4.0, and water technologies with a particular focus on the environment (energy efficiency, water treatment, reduced waste, zero-defect manufacturing, durable materials).
 She is an engineer and research fellow (PhD in Mobile and Wireless Networks).

 Rochelle is a Senior Project Officer at ERINN and a specialist in innovation implementation and stakeholder communication.
 Rochelle leads the communication, dissemination and exploitation activities in the SCORE and ESCAPE H2020 projects, and delivers on a number of ERINN’s pre- and post-award trainings and Horizon Europe proposal reviews.
 Rochelle has a broad background in education, global health and science communication and holds an MSc in Global Health and a BSc in Biochemistry.